mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/app/slides.md

 Good|Bad|
 ---|---|
-drives vision and are ultimately responsible for the product's success or failure.|think of themselves as marketing resources|
+drives vision and ultimately responsible for the product's success or failure.|think of themselves as marketing resources|
 have a realistic vision of what success of their product means and they ensure that this vision becomes reality - **whatever it takes**|have lots of excuses, like blaming Engineering manager...|
 viewed as the *leader of the product* by the entire product team| when they fail, they point out that: they predicted they would fail|